If legislation could solve problems, No Child Left Behind would have been a success.

 Step 5: I will say no to the federal dollars.
 The programs that they support cost us more than the money we receive for implementing them.

-For these reasons, I have decided to run for State School Superintendent.
 We can turn it around and come out ahead of other states and countries.
 By the wisdom and grace that God provides, we can increase parental and community involvement, keep our top notch teachers and school leaders, implement useful testing models, and select well researched competitive standards, because our students are capable of so much more than what Common Core requires.

 Dr. Mary Kay Bacallao promised these things during her campaign for the Fayette County School Board.
 She continues to follow these principles.
 Her principles have not changed.